Podospora-anserina/transcript_annotation_2022/README.md

 Directory containing the transcript annotation file

+**Update** : [The last annotation file](annotations/Annot_MatPlus2016_v2024-05.gff) contains the predicted transcript annotation and all previous annotation of CDS, repeats, pseudogenes, etc.

 ## TopHat

 Directory containing the scripts used to analyse the TopHat output for alternative splicing detection.